duckbox/beacon.js/README.md

 When the status of __stage-3__ is called, it would execute the listerner and log __"We are at 3"__, the same same for __stage-7__ and any other custom status.

 When ___process.complete__ is executed, our __done()__ function executes.

+Beacon.js is under 1kb and requires nothing but your browser.